-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) consists of other comprehensive income (loss) and net profit (loss).
+Comprehensive loss consists of other comprehensive income (loss) and net profit (loss).
 Other comprehensive income (loss) refers to revenue, expenses, gains and losses that are recorded as an element of shareholders' deficit but are excluded from net profit (loss).
 We did not have any other comprehensive income (loss) transactions during the periods presented.
-Accordingly, comprehensive income (loss) is equal to net profit (loss) for the periods presented.
+Accordingly, comprehensive loss is equal to net profit (loss) for the periods presented.